Dynamics of Schwarz reflections: the mating phenomena

 Note that $\sigma:T^\infty\setminus T^0\to T^\infty$ is not a covering map as the degree of $\sigma~:~\sigma^{-1}(T^0)\to~T^0$ is three, while the degree of $\sigma:T^\infty\setminus\left(T^0\cup\sigma^{-1}(T^0)\right)\to T^\infty\setminus T^0$ is two.
 For this reason, some care should be taken to define inverse branches of the iterates of $\sigma$ on $T^\infty$.

 For a subset $X$ of the plane, we denote by $N_\epsilon(X)$ the $\epsilon$-neighborhood of $X$.
-Let us fix some small $\epsilon>0$ and define the set The next result, which follows from the mapping properties of $\sigma$, tells us that $\sigma$ is hyperbolic near the boundary of the tiling set away from the cusp points.
+Let us fix some small $\epsilon>0$ and $K>1$ such that the set consists of three disjoint simply connected domains.
+The next result, which follows from the mapping properties of $\sigma$, tells us that $\sigma$ is hyperbolic near the boundary of the tiling set away from the cusp points.

 \begin{proposition} All inverse branches of $\sigma^{\circ n}$ (for $n\geq1$) are well-defined locally on $T^{\mathrm{hyp}}$.
 Moreover, $\sigma$ is hyperbolic on $T^{\mathrm{hyp}}$. \end{proposition} \begin{proof} Note that $\overline{T^{\mathrm{hyp}}}\subset\Omega$.
 The first part of the proposition follows from the fact that $\sigma:\sigma^{-1}(\Omega)\to\Omega$ is a branched covering (see Proposition~\ref{deltoid_schwarz_covering}) and $T^{\mathrm{hyp}}$ does not intersect the post-critical set of $\sigma$.